setvir/sorantoki/README.md

 -   License your derivatives under CC-BY-SA 4.0
 -   Clearly indicate your work is not the official version

-Restriction: The canonical grammar PDF itself may not be sold or placed behind a paywall.
+Restriction: The canonical grammar may not be sold or placed behind a paywall.
 It must remain freely accessible.

 3\.
 Official Lexicon
 --------------------